Tino-FRC-2473/Training-PCBDesign/Part1_Schematic.md

 These power symbols are used to mark connections to common reference voltages, in this case the positive and negative power connections to the 9V battery.
 Ground or `GND` is used to denote 0V, which is the point all the other voltages in the circuit are measured from.
 Note that all symbols of the same voltage are connected together, so the +9V is connected to both the main circuit and the positive terminal of the battery to the right.
 This helps to avoid drawing lots of wires everywhere we need power and ground, making the schematic easier to read.

+# Editing the Schematic

+To move the schematic view, you can use two-finger scroll on a laptop trackpad or the scroll wheel and middle-mouse drag with a mouse.
+Left click on a component to select it.
+You can then drag it around to reposition the component.
+Notice that the existing connections stay connected.
+You can right click on the component to bring up a menu of other options.
+Try selecting "Properties..." or press the default shortcut "E".

+This will bring up the properties dialog where you can edit the details of the particular component you have selected.
+In particular, notice the Value field where you can define the component value and the Datasheet field with a link to the website where you can find more info about the component.

 # Circuit Components

 Now let's go over what components we'll be using in this circuit.